jaap3/django-richtextfield/README.rst

     :target: https://coveralls.io/r/jaap3/django-richtextfield?branch=master

 A Django model field and widget that renders a customizable rich text/WYSIWYG widget.
-Tested with TinyMCE_ and CKEditor_.
+Tested with TinyMCE_, CKEditor_ and Summernote_ (lite).
 Designed to be easily extended to use other editors.

 Quickstart